alianlbj23/JoyBridge_CHAOKE/README.md

    pip install -r requirements.txt
    ```

+## Architecture

+The JoyBridge application works as follows:

+1.  **Joystick Input**: It captures events from a connected joystick.
+2.  **Command Mapping**: Based on the `config.yaml` file, these events (button presses and axis movements) are mapped to specific commands for the robot's wheels or robotic arm.
+3.  **ROSBridge Communication**: The mapped commands are then sent as messages to a `rosbridge_server` via a WebSocket connection.
+This allows the application to communicate with the ROS ecosystem without being a native ROS node itself.
+4.  **ROS Topics**: The `rosbridge_server` then publishes these messages to the appropriate ROS topics, which are subscribed to by the robot's control nodes.

 ## Configuration

 - **`config.yaml`**: This file contains all the configuration for button mappings, axis controls, and ROS topic names.
 Modify this file to suit your robot's setup.